With the new stapling rule on our doorstep, here are the ins and outs explaining what it is and how you can stay compliant.

 AMP support for employers

-While super fund trustees can’t help with requesting stapled fund information from the ATO, we’ve made the rest of the process as easy as possible, and it will be ready to go from 1 November 2021.
+While super fund trustees can’t help with requesting stapled fund information from the ATO, we’ve made the rest of the process as easy as possible.

-For new employees who already have an AMP super account, they can use the ATO super choice form and pass this on to you.
+New employees may have an existing AMP super account and want to continue to contribute to that account.
+If so, they can use the ATO super choice form and pass this on to you.
 We’ve provided easy access to the form on our induction page, already partially completed.
-Note: These members won’t be linked to your AMP employer plan.
-If they do want to be linked to it, they’ll need to ask you to set up a new account for them via the new process.
+Please note: Employees who choose this option won’t be linked to your AMP employer plan.
+If they do want to be linked to it, they’ll need to ask you to set up a new account for them via the process outlined above.

 How to request a stapled fund from the ATO